-> Dr. Goom added, "And if we actually used the PCs as I proposed to contain our notes, this wouldn't have happened."
-The hammer bro coworker nudged him.
+Dr. Goom added, "And if we actually used the PCs as I proposed to contain our notes, this wouldn't have happened."

 "You know darn well one of us would have flushed a flash drive down the toilet, or done something else to screw it up!"
 Dr. Topper teased.